 | Outpatient Cancer Care | covered in full | covered in full | covered in full |

-| Dental | Emergencies only | Emergency only | Emergency only |
+| Dental | Emergency only | Emergency only | Emergency only |

 | Emerg.
-Dental from Accident | covered in full | covered in full | up to $1,500 & plastic surgery fully covered |
+Dental from Accident | covered in full | up to $250/year | up to $1,500 & plastic surgery fully covered |

-| Dental (Routine & Major Treatments) | not covered (optional) | not covered | not covered |
+| Dental (Routine & Major Treatments) | not covered (optional Dental Module) | not covered | not covered |

 | Additional Benefits | |||